Figuring out your personal style is the first step in creating a functional wardrobe you love.

-- Olivia Palermo
+- Oliva Palermo

-- Carolina Herrara
+- Carolina Herrera

 Who’s on your list?

-After you gather a few dozen pictures look for cohesive elements.
+After you gather a few dozen pictures, look for cohesive elements.

-- Do you prefer pants or skirts?
+- Pants or skirts?

 - What colors show up over and again?

-Quite literally, stand in your closet with your Pinterest board open and see if your current wardrobe is a reflection of it.
+Quite literally, stand in your closet with your Pinterest board open and see if your current wardrobe reflects what you like.

-Don’t be discouraged if it doesn’t that’s generally the takeaway.
+Don’t be discouraged if it doesn’t.
+That’s generally the takeaway.

 Follow our tips on how to organize your closet in 60 minutes.

-For me, my signature pieces ended up being dark skinny jeans, an animal print flat or bag, a crisp button-down, white tee shirt, a tan boot, and better jewelry and for work, sleek dresses and neutral to me pumps.
+For me, my signature pieces ended up being dark skinny jeans, an animal print flat or bag, a crisp button-down, white tee shirts, a tan boot, and better jewelry and, for work, sleek dresses and neutral-to-me pumps.

 The pieces that meet this criterion are what should be your core wardrobe pieces.
 These will help define your personal style and make it easier to get dressed.

-6. Trust Your Instincts
+Trust Your Style Instincts

-As you move through this process you’ll start to feel more confident in your choices.
-It’s important to trust your instincts.
+As you move through discovering your style, you’ll start to feel more confident in your choices.
+It’s essential to trust your instincts.

 Try not to feel overwhelmed by everything you might need.
-Write a list of what you could use to pull some outfits together, and only purchase from that list.
+Write a list of what you could use to pull some outfits together and only purchase from that list.